Some wise men say that to start living you have to die first.

 “Look, bro.
 Here’s how I see things.
-You are constantly thinking about killing the ego, but are you really doing something about it.
+You are constantly thinking about killing the ego but are you really doing something?
 Are you actively battling the problem or are you simply sweet-talking?
 When are you going to step up your game,’’ said the voice.

 “Step up?
 What do you mean?
 What do you want me to do?’’

 “It’s simple.
 Play Pause 4 Porno by Dr. Dre with the speakers pumping at a decent volume.
 Your room is right next to their hall.
 They will appreciate the gesture,’’ replied my voice.